Natural gas discoveries and an 1892 oil well at Neodesha revealed giant Mid-Continent fields.

 In 1901, Guffey and Galey used their success in Kansas to provide financial backing for the “Lucas Gusher” discovery well at Spindletop, Texas.
 Just one year earlier, the first U.S. auto show at Madison Square Garden in New York City drew thousands to see steam, electric, and gasoline powered automobiles.

 By 1904, Kansas was producing four million barrels of oil per year.
 With new oil and natural gas field discoveries making headlines, in 1906 a highly pressurized gas well at Caney, ignited.
-Given technologies of the day, it and took five weeks to bring under control (learn more in Kansas Gas Well Fire).
+Given the technologies of the day, it took five weeks to bring under control (learn more in Kansas Gas Well Fire).

 The Stapleton No. 1 well, drilled in 1915 east of Wichita, launched yet another Kansas oil boom.
 By 1925, the state ranked fifth in oil production.
 Natural gas wells also were completed between Neodesha and Bartlesville, Oklahoma, where an 1897 gusher had launched the Indian Territory’s oil industry.